 More List Tools – Features like randomising the list’s order are available in here.

-The next topic will go onto explain how keywords in Scrapebox.
+The next topic I will go onto explain is keywords in Scrapebox.

 Scrapebox has a few decent tools you can use for some keyword research.

-Now that you’ve selected you sources it’s time to enter a few word’s that you want to scrape.
+Now that you’ve selected your sources it’s time to enter a few words that you want to scrape.
 I’ve typed in the words ‘window repairs’ and ‘door repairs’, clicked ‘start’ and up comes the suggested list.